 If you travel into the countryside, you’ll find fabulous, rocky coasts and sheltered beaches.

-Also, if you’re planning to spend the night in Lewis, you can stay in Gearrannan in a traditional Scottish blackhouse that’s been updated to meet the needs of a modern traveler.
+Also, if you’re planning to spend the night in Lewis, you can stay in Gearrannan in a traditional Scottish blackhouse that’s been updated to meet the needs of a modern traveller.

 How to get there: There are ferries from Ullapool to Stornoway.
 There’s also a ferry from Skye into Tarbert in Harris and from there you can drive to Lewis.
 There are flights from Glasgow, Edinburgh, Inverness and Benbecula.